To join the Nathan Cole School of Violin at ArtistWorks for one-on-one guidance through the Challenge, click here.

 New York’s preliminary auditions begin on Monday, October 26, and we’ll call that week ZERO.
 Counting backward to July 20, we have 14 weeks.
 Just over three months.
 That’s the ideal time to spend preparing for an audition.
 You get to shore up technical weaknesses before stepping into the fire.
 You get to go through all the material in detail, then set it aside to mature.
 You rotate your hard work, much as farmers rotate their crops to avoid taxing the land.
 Then, you give everything a second look before building the endurance necessary to get through it all in one go.
 You taper at the end so that weeks 1 and ZERO are as enjoyable as they can be.
 And you walk out relaxed and confident that nothing can shake you.

-My challenge to you is this: register for the natesviolin New York Phil Audition Challenge and start earning points.
+My challenge to you is this: register for the New York Phil Audition Challenge and start earning points.
 Each week here at natesviolin.com we’ll take a detailed look at one of the audition selections: six orchestral excerpts and one Mozart concerto movement in all.
 If you post a YouTube video of yourself playing the selection, you’ll earn points.
 I’ll select my favorite video from the week and that person earns bonus points.
 Over the 14 weeks we’ll have a chance to take a second look at each selection, and I’ll not only award the normal points for posting and favorites, but more bonus points for most improved!
 The last video you post will be a single take of all the material straight through.
 And in the end I’ll hand out bonus points for those who completed every step of the Challenge.
-The winner will get three months free at the Nathan Cole School of Violin at ArtistWorks, a $90 value.

 And don’t worry if you’re joining late!
 I’ve won auditions on less than three months’ preparation, so it can certainly be done.
 Just join in and hit the ground running.